Mumbai Development Plan 2034: Zone Check and Land Use Guide

 Overview

-The Greater Mumbai Development Plan 2034 is the statutory land-use blueprint for all 24 wards of Greater Mumbai, prepared by the Municipal Corporation of Greater Mumbai (MCGM) under the MRTP Act, 1966, and sanctioned on 8 May 2018.
+The Greater Mumbai Development Plan 2034 is the statutory land-use blueprint for all 24 wards of Greater Mumbai, prepared by the Municipal Corporation of Greater Mumbai (MCGM) — the Planning Authority for Greater Mumbai under the MRTP Act, 1966, and sanctioned by the State Government on 8 May 2018.
 Every parcel in this city sits inside a zone code that determines FSI entitlement, TDR access, and whether construction is permissible at all.
 Verifying your Mumbai masterplan 2034 zone before any transaction is the single step that separates a viable deal from a frozen one.
 This page covers the critical regulatory traps, the corridors where DP 2034 zone classification directly affects land value, and how to use 1acre's tools to verify a plot remotely.

 Reserved Plots and FSI Traps: The Two Mumbai DP 2034 Risks That Stop Projects Cold